koii-network/docs/concepts/crowdai/ai-koii.md

 ## Leveraging Open Source AI Models

-Open source models, like <Tooltip text="HuggingFace"/> and <Tooltip text="TensorFlow"/> are revolutionizing the AI landscape.
+Open source models, like [Hugging Face](https://huggingface.co/) and [TensorFlow](https://www.tensorflow.org/) are revolutionizing the AI landscape.
 Koii aims to bring this openness to the next level by integrating such models into its platform.

 With the inclusion of widely recognized pre-trained models, developers will have immediate access to state-of-the-art AI technologies for natural language processing, and an cost effective way to train them via the Koii Network.